 The Care You Need

-The staff consists of psychiatrists, advance practice nurses, registered nurses, licensed clinical social workers, licensed clinical alcohol and drug counselors, licensed professional counselors and therapists.
+The staff consists of psychiatrists, advanced practice nurses, registered nurses, licensed clinical social workers, licensed clinical alcohol and drug counselors, licensed professional counselors and therapists.

-Our staff have experienced professionals offer treatment for:
+Our staff are experienced professionals who offer treatment for:

 The Psychiatric Emergency Service at Hunterdon Behavioral Health is a Screening Center for Hunterdon County.